 It is also important to establish your own business culture before setting up and operating your business.

 Create a vision, or mission statement, for your business.
-What is it your business will do for others and how will it do it?
+What is it that your business will do for others and how will it do it?
 For example, the vision for my Company, Accounts Receivable Solutions, is:

-“To help small and medium sized businesses that sell on credit to other businesses to get paid by supplying affordable credit management services in a timely manner.”
+“To help small and medium sized businesses that sell on credit to other businesses get paid by supplying affordable credit management services in a timely manner.”

 That is the essence of my business operations.